 Cybercriminals look at any holes in your security and rely on you, falling for one of their tricks.
 Generally, cybercriminals target you from two sources – the internet and email.
 According to the Government of Canada’s Get Cyber Safe program, 94% of malware is received by email.
 However, there are many places that malware can hide.
 This includes downloaded movies, hacked websites that appear legitimate, email attachments and links, unofficial software, infected USB drives, and more.

 Once you click on a compromised link or attachment, the virus gets triggered and activated.
 Most viruses copy themselves and spread through your files.
 They try to infect as much of the computer as possible.

-In the current threat landscape, no personal computer should be used without endpoint protection.
-Get Cyber Safe reports that every 2 in 5 Canadians experience malware on their computers.
-However, the best way to deal with malware is to never get infected.
-Once it’s in a system it’s virtually impossible to say for 100% it has been eradicated.
-If you’re not using endpoint protection software stop reading now and turn it on.
+In the current threat landscape, no personal computer or internet activity should be used without endpoint protection.
+Get Cyber Safe reports that every 2 in 5 Canadians experience malware variants on their computers.
+However, the best way to deal with malware is never to get infected.
+Once it’s in a system, it’s virtually impossible to say for 100% it has been eradicated.
+If you’re not using endpoint protection software, stop reading now and turn it on.